IntelLabs/gma/README.md

 Create two default routes (with different subnets) on GMA client using the two Ethernet connections, and configure the GMA server as their gateway, respectively

+Install a 3rd ethernet adapter on GMA server, and configure it as the default route for Internet access

+Optionally, setup a 3rd Linux machine to operate as GMA controller.
+Alternatively, use the same machine for GMA server and GMA controller

 ## Step 1: download "gmaserver" and "gmactrl" source files on GMA server